kenferrara/IceBoar/README.md

 For big projects it works maximum 10 Minutes and I don't need log rotation, patterns, and all this stuff from logging frameworks.

+## Q: Why if I would to build a whole project I need to execute `mvn clean install` in two directories?

+The [ice-boar](ice-boar) module is not included in parent pom.xml.
+Therefore I don't need to release parent pom in to Maven Central repository - It's not a trash.

 # Authors
-This project was initially developed by Marcin Stachniuk (Roche ADMD) to address the issues with WebStart reported by Michael Vogel from Genentech Bioinformatics & Computational Biology Department.
+This project was initially developed by Marcin Stachniuk (Roche ADMD) to address the issues with Web Start reported by Michael Vogel from Genentech Bioinformatics & Computational Biology Department.

 # Acknowledgments